2018 Pacific hurricane season: Tropical Depression Nineteen-E

 A tropical wave departed from the western coast of Africa on August 29 and traveled across the tropical Atlantic before reaching the Pacific Ocean around September 6–7.
 The wave then meandered south of Mexico for around a week.
 Around the same time, a mid-level trough, which was moving southward, sent moisture into the region.
 This allowed a surface trough to develop in a north to south orientation over Baja California Sur and the Gulf of California.
 Initially quite disorganized, thunderstorm activity gathered around a circulation center on September 19, causing a tropical depression to spawn around 12:00 UTC, just off the coast of Loreto, Mexico.
 This made the system the first tropical cyclone to form in the Gulf of California in recorded history.
 Tropical Depression Nineteen-E moved mainly northward and reached its peak intensity by 18:00 UTC with winds of 35 mph and a pressure of 1002 mbar.
 Wind shear and land interaction inhibited further intensification before the cyclone made landfall between Guaymas and Ciudad Obregón on the Sonoran coast, around 03:00 UTC on September 20.
 The depression dissipated by 06:00 UTC, about 60 mi inland.

 Tropical Depression Nineteen-E brought torrential rainfall to western Mexico, with a peak total of 382.5 mm occurring in Ahome, Sinaloa.
 In Nogales, Sonora, over 300 metric tons (330.7 US tons) of debris had to be cleared from roadways.
 Floodwaters killed and swept away the bodies of two people in the state.
 The depression directly killed five people and indirectly killed two in Sinaloa state.
 Over 300,000 structures were inundated in state, leaving behind US$165.8 million (MX$3.182 billion) in flood damage.
 The storm caused an additional US$41 million (MX$800 million) in damage after destroying 14000 hectare of crops and associated equipment.
 Nineteen-E also left over 500,000 livestock dead in the state.
 The cyclone killed another three people in Chihuahua state.
 The remnants of Nineteen-E drew moisture from the Gulf of Mexico and entered the U.S. states of Arizona, Texas, Oklahoma, and Arkansas, causing US$250 million in damage.
 The highest rainfall in the United States, 15.81 in, occurred in Johnston County, Oklahoma.
 One person was killed by flooding in the state of Texas.
 Fonden announced that it would provide US$1.5 million (MX$33 million) for the reconstruction of Culican, Sinaloa, in 2019.
-Two children lost their lives due to an unrepaired storm sewer, which had been damaged during the storm, before the damage was fixed in September 2019.
+Two children died due to an unrepaired storm sewer, which had been damaged during the storm, before the damage was fixed in September 2019.